What Can You Do with a Nutrition Degree?

 On August 27, 2025, the U.S. Department of Health and Human Services (HHS) with the support of the U.S. Department of Education announced a major initiative to expand nutrition education in medical curricula.
 The effort is part of the Trump Administration and Secretary Robert F. Kennedy, Jr.’s “Make America Healthy Again” agenda, which prioritizes prevention and reducing chronic disease through improved diet and public health measures.

-The editors at Enroll Education have recently updated their Nutrition Education Guide that includes lists of scholarships, comprehensive degree program data, state licensing and certification info, and career profiles for the industry.
+The editors at Enroll Education have recently updated their Nutrition Education Guide including lists of scholarships, comprehensive degree program data, state licensing and certification info, and career profiles for the industry.
 You can see the guide here:

 Enroll Education LLC publishes unbiased professionally reviewed content that helps current & prospective college students seeking guidance on training & educational opportunities in the health & fitness industry.